 Our Goal: Broadband for Every K-12 Student

+As of October 15, over 100,000 Alabama students have been connected to broadband service through the ABC for Students Program.
 Governor Kay Ivey has committed $100 million in Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to deliver free internet access to eligible K-12 students in their homes this fall.
 The State of Alabama will use the funds to purchase internet service for low-income households with K-12 students so the children can participate in distance learning.